uzayr-iqbal-hamid/CBC_A-015/README.md

 # Aarambh 2.0

+## Problem Statement
-A modern web application to help students in rural India access career counseling, real-time scholarship information, and learning opportunities.
+Millions of students in rural India face limited access to career counseling, scholarship opportunities, and structured learning resources.
+This lack of exposure significantly impacts their career outcomes and future potential.

 ## Features